About NDTCS

 Belcourt, ND

-Turtle Mountain College (TMC) is dedicated to creating an academic environment in which the cultural and social heritage of the Turtle Mountain Band of Chippewa is woven throughout the curriculum.
-They offer bachelor's degrees in Ojibwe culture and language, and education, as well as more than 30 associate and certificate programs including power plant technology, web design, casino management, cyber security, and fitness and wellness.
+Turtle Mountain College (TMC) is committed to fostering an academic environment where the cultural and social heritage of the Turtle Mountain Band of Chippewa is fully integrated into the curriculum.
+The college offers bachelor's degrees in Ojibwe language, culture, and education, along with more than 30 associate and certificate programs.
+These include fields such as cybersecurity and data privacy, HVAC/plumbing technology, building construction technology, health and fitness technician, and medical laboratory technician.

 United Tribes Technical College